wave0915/-stock-analysis-/README.md

 - All Stocks(2018)
 ![2018](resources/VBA_Challenge_2018.png)

-### - Orginal script vs. Refactored script in excution times
+### - Orginal script vs. Refactored script in execution times
-To compare the excution times, we pull up the charts below.
-Original  script of 2017 took 0.320 seconds and refactored script of 2017 took 0.096seconds to excute the process.
+To compare the execution times, we pull up the charts below.
+The original script of 2017 took 0.320 seconds and refactored script of 2017 took 0.096seconds to execute the process.

 - Original in 2017
 ![2017_org](resources/Original_2017.png)